-KC Strategic Housing: No objection, subject to an affordable housing tenure split of 2no. social or affordable rented dwellings and 2no. intermediate dwellings.
+KC Strategic Housing: No objection, subject to the provision of affordable housing consisting of 2no. social or affordable rented dwellings and 1no. intermediate dwelling.

 KC Trees: No objection, subject to a condition securing the advice and directions (recommendations) contained in the Arboricultural Impact Assessment and Method Statement.